mongodb/mongo-hadoop/examples/elastic-mapreduce/README.md

 ##Elastic MapReduce Example

 To run this example, first download the [enron data set](http://mongodb-enron-email.s3-website-us-east-1.amazonaws.com/) and put the `messages.bson` file into a bucket on S3.

-Also, build the mongo-hadoop code against Hadoop 1.0.4 (see the documentation section on builds).

 Export the variable S3_BUCKET to refer to the name of the s3 bucket to use as the location for code and input/output files.